UdotCASH/uTransmute/README.md

 5. **Issue EOS token via eosio.token contract.** *Parameters are configured in [config.json](https://github.com/UdotCASH/ETHxEOS/blob/master/config.json)*
 6. **Start teleport_oracle on node.js server.**
 7. **Source Ethereum account must send 2 actions.**
-    * Authorize swaptunnel to teleport an amount of ERC20 tokens.
+    * Authorize swaptunnel to swap an amount of ERC20 tokens.
-    * Send EOS account name to activate teleportation.
+    * Send EOS account name to activate swap.
 8. **Oracle will catch the event on Ethereum and send the tokens to the EOS account specified in step 7.**
 9. **Close swaptunnel.**